composewell/streamly/docs/User/Explanatory/Overview.md

 loop can run concurrently but the results are presented to the consumer of the output in the same order as serial execution:

+-- XXX This needs to be changed.
+We can use TypeGen here.
 ``` haskell
 main = S.drain $ S.fromAhead $ loops
 ```